There are really no two ways about it: if a defective product injures you, the manufacturer is liable for the damages.

 With strict liability, the intent and negligence of the defendant are irrelevant in attributing liability.

 For California product liability, all that matters is that the product was defective, and it caused damages when used as intended.
 That’s it.

 Many of the questions we field from our product liability clients have to do with product liability settlement amounts.

-More often than not, our clients are curious about the average product liability settlement.
+More often than not, our clients are curious about the average product liability lawsuit settlements.

 Unfortunately, there is no average product liability settlement.

-At the end of the day, the value of any product liability settlement depends entirely on the circumstances of the case.
+At the end of the day, the value of product liability lawsuit settlements depends entirely on the circumstances of the case.